 Although all told, perhaps the greatest credit to A Machine for Pigs’ storytelling is that I’ve come this far without mentioning the game’s chase sequences, which – as I’m sure – will become the core of the game for its YouTube audience.
 I’d imagine many have written on this subject already, but even without the story to back it up, A Machine for Pigs is still highly entertaining.
 As before, tension reigns supreme, this time aided by thechineseroom’s stellar level design – especially in the game’s great final encounter – that forces you to confront the darkness, and the creatures that lie within.
 Small details define every encounter, for example, the flicker of your lamp when a monster approaches, building tension in a manner similar to Alien’s famous scanner; or the claustrophobic design of a particular late-game area that requires you to squeeze through a doorway merely inches behind one of the game’s squealing, half-pig, half-man enemies.
 As with The Dark Descent, there’s no way of fighting back, and you’ll likely find your finger hovering over the escape key for most of the game’s more stressful encounters, just like old times.

 It doesn’t quite share the raw, white-knuckle anxiety of its predecessor, but A Machine for Pigs makes that concession so that it can deliver a subtler, reflexive form of terror.
-Beyond the ‘boo’ moments, it’s clear that the real scares of thechineseroom’s work come from a cohesive narrative, sound design and art style, working together to present a world that oozes with a believable evil.
+Beyond the ‘boo’ moments, it’s clear that the real scares of thechineseroom’s work come from a cohesive narrative, sound design and art style, working together to present a world that oozes with a believable, conceptual representation of evil.
 Ultimately, the mechanical changes between the first and second game mean little, because they work towards a familiar purpose: terror.
 The lantern doesn’t need batteries, because darkness isn’t our real enemy.
 We don’t need to care for a health meter, because we’re already dying; and we don’t need to watch out for our sanity, because we’re already insane.
 The real terror of A Machine for Pigs isn’t found in a supernatural evil, or even a scientific accident, but rather a deliberate suffering, inflicted by man, in the name of man – and that’s scary regardless of how many meters are floating on-screen.

 It’s not perfect by any stretch of the imagination – but it comes close.
 Whether taken as an ambient experience or a story to be uncovered and chipped away at like some rare Mayan artefact, Amnesia: A Machine for Pigs is a brilliantly unsettling, complex, and thoughtful game.
-Sure, the chapter titles sound like rejected Twilight Zone episodes, and the mechanics lack the nuance of the medium’s earliest fare, let alone most modern games, yet that shouldn’t detract from its pervading quality.
+The chapter titles sound like rejected Twilight Zone episodes, and the mechanics lack the nuance of the medium’s earliest fare, let alone most modern games, yet that shouldn’t detract from its pervading quality.
 This is a great experience, and one you would do yourself a disservice to miss out on, fan of the genre or not.

 You can buy Amnesia: A Machine for Pigs on Steam, here.